 Before the release of the Proposed Regulations, there was uncertainty as to the applicable tax rate on recognition of the Deferred Gain.
 However, the Proposed Regulations provide that the gain's tax attributes are preserved and taken into account when the Deferred Gain is included.
-For example, assume that a 20% long-term capital gains rate would have applied to the Deferred Gain if it were recognized in 2018; instead, the Deferred Gain is recognized in 2023, when the tax rate applicable to long-term capital gains is 25%.
-The Proposed Regulations provide that in 2023, the Deferred Gain is taxed at 20%.
-Similarly, assume that the Deferred Gain was a short-term capital gain because the property sold was held for only six months; the taxpayer invests the Deferred Gain amount in a QOF and disposes of the QOF investment five years later.
-The Proposed Regulations provide that the Deferred Gain, when recognized, is taxed at the short-term capital gains rates.
+For example, assume a taxpayer realizes short-term capital gain in 2019 as a result of selling property held for only six months, invests the Deferred Gain amount in a QOF, and disposes of the QOF investment five years later.
+The Proposed Regulations provide that such Deferred Gain, when recognized, will be taxed at short-term capital gains rates.